-Fast Lane: Kia Sportage to hit Singapore next year
+Fast lane: Kia Sportage to hit Singapore next year

 Renault's fully electric range will soon include the Megane E-Tech, a car which is due to arrive in 2023.

-The mid-size saloon features a 160kW motor and a 60kWh battery pack enabling up to 449km of range.
+The mid-sized saloon features a 160kW motor and a 60kWh battery pack enabling up to 449km of range.

 Based on the AC Cobra 378 Superblower, the electric car comes in two versions.